codeship/screencast-storyboards/storyboards/rails-bitbucket-heroku.md

 ![Codeship welcome screen][screenshot-codeship-technology]

-We select "" as our technology.
+We select "Ruby on Rails" as our technology.
 This prepopulates the setup commands and the test commands for us.

 ![Codeship Technology Ruby on Rails][screenshot-codeship-technology-selected]